Become AID mentor!

 Responsibilities of being a mentor

 - Before the AID: get in contact with all people within your group, and start for example a group WhatsApp.
 It is important to make your group feel like they have nothing to worry about before the AID.
 Ask them if they have a place to sleep and a bicycle.
 Help them find this if they do not have this yet.
 Preferable, students without a place to sleep, can sleep at the place of someone in their group - but not at your place.
 Besides, you can refer them to the websites of the student associations.
 They often offer a place to sleep for AID participants in their association houses.
+The AID also provides a campsite where students can camp with their own tent if they do not have a place to sleep yet!
+More information about the AID campsite can be found HERE.

 - After the AID: lots of groups stay in contact after the AID.
 You do not have to initiate this yourself, every group can make this decision themselves.